Powerlearnproject/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

-Define prompt engineering and discuss its importance in interacting with AI models.
+Define prompt engineering and discuss its importance in interacting with AI models. art of crafting how to create precise and stright to point questions to an AI detailing how the response should be made.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.